There are several types of planned gifts you can make to Harvard Law School, depending on your personal estate planning and tax planning needs.

 Charitable Remainder Trusts

 Charitable remainder trusts are a wonderful way to make a gift while preserving or creating an income stream for yourself from the donated assets.
-They also allow you to diversify income sources while reinvesting 100% of the amount contributed to your trust because the trust is tax-free and results in finding assets free of capital gains tax.
+They also allow you to diversify income sources while reinvesting 100% of the amount contributed to your trust because the trust is tax-free and funding assets are free of capital gains tax.

 Charitable Lead Trusts

-Charitable lead trusts are a wonderful way to make current gifts to Harvard Law School while creating a way to transfer assets to your heirs in the future or, in some circumstances, having the assets revert to you.
+Charitable lead trusts are a great way to make current gifts to HLS while creating a way to transfer assets to your heirs in the future or, in some circumstances, having the assets revert to you.

 Gifts of Appreciated Securities

-By donating appreciated securities to Harvard Law School, you not only avoid paying capital gains tax but also receive a full fair market value tax deduction for your gift.
-Additionally, Harvard Law School avoids capital gains tax when it sells your donated securities, enabling us to utilize the entire amount of your gift for the purpose you designate.
+By donating appreciated securities to HLS, you not only avoid paying capital gains tax but also receive a full fair market value tax deduction for your gift.